material-components/material-components-web-react/packages/drawer/README.md

 }
 ```

-##### Usage with Top App Bar
+#### Usage with Top App Bar

-###### Full height dismissible drawer
+##### Full height drawer

-If you want the dismissible drawer to appear to the side of the top app bar (take the full height of the screen) as shown in the below image, please follow this markup:
+If you want the dismissible drawer or permanent drawer to appear to the side of the top app bar (take the full height of the screen) as shown in the below image, please follow this markup:

 ![adjacent](https://user-images.githubusercontent.com/579873/47814040-e9b1fc00-dd09-11e8-9435-1b34c1f4664d.png)